aws/pgactive/md/bdr-design.md

 The user specified in the connection DSN must be a superuser otherwise they do not have access to `bdr.bdr_nodes` table and other objects upon whom access to public is revoked.

+Only a superuser can install the extension.
+Only a superuser can use the functions provided in the extension.

 Changes on the BDR nodes are applied by a background worker.
 There are a number of background workers; supervisor, database worker, and the apply worker.
-The background workers must run as superuser.
+All of the background workers must run as superuser.

+All standard PostgreSQL authentication mechanisms can be utilized.
+This would include utilizing `pg_user_mapping` to map system users to PostgreSQL users and `.pgpass` to provide the password in a password file as opposed to the connection string.

+##### Connections

+Connections can use SSL to secure the data in flight.

+##### Catalog tables

+Changes to pg_catalog are not replicated.

 #### User mapping for BDR